Driexus/AR-VisualGuideDesktop/README.md

 AR-VisualGuide is a prototype application developed mainly in Unity for use in Android, which aims to provide visitors of the Archeological Museum of Thessaloniki with navigational assistance and information about the various exhibits.

-This application was the main objective of a thesis for the Electrical and Computer Engineering degree, which may be found **here**.
+This application was the main objective of a thesis for the Electrical and Computer Engineering degree, which may be found [here](http://ikee.lib.auth.gr/record/349017/?ln=en).

 This project is a part of a bigger project which may be found [here](https://github.com/Driexus/AR-VisualGuide).